If U.S. Immigration and Customs Enforcement (ICE) Comes to Campus

 It is important to note that ICE or federal Department of Homeland Security officials may be on campus for reasons unrelated to enforcement actions such as career recruitment events and guest lectures.

-Due to our international programs, the university must report certain information about students with F-1 or J-1 visa status to ICE.
+Due to our international programs, the university must report certain information about students such as F-1 or J-1 visa status to ICE.
 This reporting is routine, and the university must comply with on-site visits to review records when requested.

 Access Categories